acidburn0zzz/e-juice-calc/README.md

 ## Building

-You will need to have stack and the Qt5 development files installed, to be able to build q-juice-calc.
+You will need to have stack installed, to be able to build q-juice-calc.

 To build e-juice-calc, run the following in the root directory:
 ````